Important information for future mothers, eat nuts

 Almonds: They have a lot of antioxidants and are full of nutrients.
 Just a handful provides one-eighth of our daily protein.
 Actually, they are not a true nut.
 The almond is a species of tree native to India, North Africa, and the Middle East.
-Thousands of years ago they were domesticated.
+The domestication began thousands of years ago.

 Pine Nuts: They are great for your skin, hair and of course your health.
-There exist 20 species of pine trees that produce pine seeds.
+There are 20 species of pine trees that produce pine seeds.
 The native Americans from the Great Basin harvested these nuts for over 10.000 years.
-Calcium, protein, vitamin A and C, and iron.
-Also different vitamin Bs.
+Calcium, protein, vitamins A and C, and iron.
+Also, different vitamin Bs.

 Hazelnuts: They are good for your blood pressure and help to reduce inflammation.
 They have a lot of fiber and vitamin E and B, and both copper and manganese.
 The phytic acid might inhibit the growth of cancer cells.

-I have listed only a few things about nuts as one could write a whole book about the history and health benefits.
+I have listed only a few things about nuts, as one could write a complete book about the history and health benefits.
 As with everything in life, do not exaggerate with the intake of nuts.
 A handful of mixed nuts every day will be good for your health.
-As I said before only take the natural nuts, not coated or salted.
+As I said before, only take the natural nuts, not coated or salted.

 Why nuts are important for a developing brain

 The actual recommended amount in this study was 3 to 7 helpings a week with a weight of around 30 grams each.
-The mothers in this study did not eat as many rations as recommended, it was a bit less.
-The positive result obtained by the actual rather small amount of nuts eaten was already remarkable so imagine if 7 rations per week were standard in the diets of pregnant women.
+The mothers in this study did not eat as many rations as recommended, it was slightly less.
+The positive result got by the actual rather small amount of nuts eaten was already remarkable, so imagine if 7 rations per week were standard in the diets of pregnant women.

-The study did find that the benefits were mainly obtained during the first 3 months of pregnancy, and the consumption of nuts during the last 3 months did not provide many benefits.
+The study found that the benefits were mainly obtained during the first 3 months of pregnancy, and the consumption of nuts during the last 3 months did not provide many benefits.